Reader’s Digest: Rise and Fall of a Publishing Giant

 In 1922, U.S. copyright law was governed by the Copyright Act of 1909, a far more permissive and ambiguous regime than today’s legal landscape.
 Back then, copyright applied only to registered, published works.
 There were no automatic protections for unpublished material, no moral rights, and very little enforcement.

-Reader’s Digest thrived in this legal grey zone by paraphrasing, condensing, and rewriting content rather than reproducing it verbatim.
-This approach, transformative rather than duplicative, arguably fell within what we would now consider “fair use.”
-And indeed, in later years, the Digest did seek permission for many of its reprints and summaries.
-But the early years operated in a world where summarising someone else’s article and putting your own name at the top was far less controversial.
+Reader’s Digest thrived in this legal gray zone by paraphrasing, condensing, and rewriting content rather than reproducing it verbatim.
+This transformative approach arguably fell within what we would now consider “fair use.”
+In later years, the Digest sought permission for many reprints and summaries, but its early years operated in a world where summarizing someone else’s article and putting your name on top was less controversial.

-This historical precedent feels uncannily relevant today.
+This historical precedent feels increasingly relevant today.
 Tech giants like Meta and OpenAI argue that scraping books, articles, and the open internet to train AI systems also falls under fair use.
-Their defence?
-It’s “transformative.”
-It’s not reproducing, it’s learning.
+Their defense is that their methods are “transformative.”
+The difference today lies in scale.
+Reader’s Digest curated and rewrote content for a magazine, while today’s AI models ingest the entire web within milliseconds, often without permission.

-On 30 April 2024, Reader’s Digest UK folded after 86 years.
-The editor-in-chief, Eva Mackevic, cited the "unforgiving" publishing landscape, spiralling production costs, and the decline of print advertising.
-For those of us who had a personal connection to the publishing house, who remember its editorial generosity, its quiet impact, it felt like more than a closure.
-It felt like the end of a particular kind of faith in publishing.
+On April 30, 2024, Reader’s Digest UK folded after 86 years.
+The editor-in-chief, Eva Mackevic, cited the "unforgiving" publishing landscape, spiraling production costs, and the decline of print advertising.
+For those of us who had a personal connection to the publishing house—who remember its editorial generosity and quiet impact—it felt like more than closure.
+It felt like the end of a particular faith in publishing.

-Reader’s Digest wasn’t just a magazine.
-It was a social force.
-A family habit.
-A bookshelf staple.
-And for me, a starting point.
+Reader’s Digest wasn’t just a magazine; it was a social force, a family habit, and a bookshelf staple.
+For me, it was a starting point.
 I may have descended after Berkeley Square, but what a place to begin.
-I’m grateful to the Digest for that first book, that first cheque, and the illusion, however temporary, that publishing could be both grand and good.
+I’m grateful to the Digest for that first book, that first check, and the illusion, however temporary, that publishing could be both grand and good.

 Reader’s Digest may have condensed the world for 20th-century living rooms, but perhaps what we need now is the opposite: a reviving, re-juicing, and re-pulping of the past.
-Not the nice bits.
-The raw, forgotten, possibly radioactive bits.
+Not just the nice bits but the raw, forgotten, possibly radioactive bits.

 I’m working on just that.